teanan1/TEANAIT1025/Lab7/readme.md

 A class is like a template more to establish, an object is a phycial prototype.
 Objects are instantiated by identifying the class then turning the instance into a physical instance.

+ Unified Modeling Language (UML is an international, open membership, not-for-profit technology standards consortium, founded in 1989.The Unified Modeling Language (UML) was created to forge a common, semantically and syntactically rich visual modeling language for the architecture, design, and implementation of complex software systems both structurally and behaviorally.

+ object-a specific type of shark class- shark inheritance-sammy encapsulation-definition of a shark abstraction-swim(self)

- Unified Modeling Language (UML
+ Unified Modeling Language (UML)
+ Ive matched the terms as i did using my backgroung knowledge on the word and the role and postion each defintion plays.